Nine Most Affordable Electric Vehicles of 2022

 Ford Mustang Mach-E | Image courtesy of Ford Motor Company.

 Performance rates as average, with a 0-60 mph acceleration at 5.8 seconds and 266 Horsepower.
 The battery range is similar to the Polestar 2, with an estimated 247 miles EPA.
-The effective price tag under $40k allows the Ford Mustang Mach-E to make our list of the most affordable electric vehicles in 2022.
+The Ford Mustang Mach-E has made it to our list of the most affordable electric vehicles in 2022.
+This is due to its effective price tag being under $40k.

 Polestar 2 | Image courtesy of Polestar

-The 2022 Polestar 2 comes in Sigle Motor or Dual Motor, both All-Wheel Drive.
+The 2022 Polestar 2 comes in Sigle Motor or Dual Motor.
 Polestar is the EV branch of Volvo, so its branding may be familiar to fans of Volvo’s performance division.
-The Polestar 2 Single Motor is the entry-level version with a 265-mile range, starting at $45,900 and eligible for the $7,500 federal tax rebate.
-This gives it an effective price of $38,400, making it one of the cheapest electric vehicles in 2022.
-The dual-motor version offers better performance but less range at 249 miles and a steeper price at $49,900.
+The Polestar 2 Single Motor is the entry-level version with a 265-mile range, starting at $48,400 and eligible for the $7,500 federal tax rebate.
+This gives it an effective price of $40,900, making it one of the cheaper electric vehicles in 2022.

 TrimPrice Starting*Range0-60mphTop Speed